List of Suske en Wiske books in English

-The Spike and Suzy comic books, originally created by Willy Vandersteen have had four print runs in the English language.
+The Suske en Wiske comic books, originally created by Willy Vandersteen have had four print runs in the English language.
 The first of these was called Willy and Wanda and was released in the United States.
-The second and third were released in the UK, the first being entitled Bob and Bobette, and the second Spike and Suzy.
+The second and third were released in the UK, Bob and Bobette and Spike and Suzy.
 The fourth is Luke and Lucy and was released in Belgium.

 Willy and Wanda

 Released in 1976 in the United States.
 The last two are specials released in 1986-88.